 - Episodes: 46

-Above all, Sailor Moon is the anime that practically defined what it meant to be "magical, stylish, and powerful" in the 90s.
+First and foremost, Sailor Moon is the anime that practically defined what it meant to be "magical, stylish, and powerful" in the 90s.
 With its iconic transformations, catchphrases, and a soundtrack that still lives in many people's heads, the series not only enchanted audiences but also became a global phenomenon.
-Furthermore, the blend of action, romance, and friendship created a universe where each episode felt like a hug full of sparkle and emotion.
+Furthermore, the mix of action, romance, and friendship created a universe where each episode felt like a hug full of sparkle and emotion.

-As the seasons go by, the story becomes increasingly more intense, but without losing its light and comforting feel.
-So, if you're looking for something that brings back nostalgia and, at the same time, makes your heart race with each defeated villain, Sailor Moon remains a perfect choice—and certainly, as eternal as the moon.
+Throughout the seasons, the story becomes increasingly dense, but without losing its light and comforting feel.
+Therefore, if you're looking for something that brings nostalgia and, at the same time, makes your heart beat faster with each defeated villain, Sailor Moon remains a perfect choice — and certainly, as timeless as the moon.

 09. Ocean Waves